dniminenn/lolpy/README.md

 # LolPy

 A Python-based clone of the lolcat command that generates rainbow-colored text.

+Tested on your favourite Linux distribution.
+Ensure Python is installed on the system before continuing.

 ## Installation

 Directly download and install lolpy using the following command: